Tameside Hippodrome

 Current situation

-In April 2023 Ashton Empire Hippodrome (Building) Ltd was awarded £5,000 through our Resilient Theatres: Resilient Communities programme to strengthen the governance of the group and map out the steps the group need to take to ensure that the group can meet eligibility criteria for a Community Asset Transfer, once the council can proceed.
-Work will also be required to explore potential funding to support the development of a business case and visioning and community engagement work to create a viable future for the building.
+In 2023, Ashton Empire Hippodrome (Building) Ltd was awarded £5k through our Resilient Theatres: Resilient Communities programme to strengthen the governance of the group and map out the steps the group needed to take its vision for the building forward.
+Since then, the group has been continuing with its organisational development work, including creating a business plan and community engagement work, to create a viable future for the building.
+We also supported the group through the Resilient Theatres: Resilient Communities Skills Bank to develop its fundraising strategy.

 Main photo Tameside Hippodrome, Theatres Trust.
 Internal photos Tameside Hippodrome, Tim Abram Photos